-The type of gem you will want to slot into your bow is heavily dependent upon your build and what you're trying to accomplish.
-It’s also going to vary based on PvP vs PvE activities (You can check our quick reference guide for gems for a full list of gems and their effects).
+The type of gem you will want to slot into your bow is heavily dependent upon your build.
+It’s also going to vary based on PvP vs PvE activities.
+You can check our quick reference guide for gems for a full list of gems and their effects.

 A few good overall recommendations for bow would include:

-The bow deals thrust damage with both the light and fully charged heavy attacks.
-Therefore, the bow is strong against the Corrupted and Beast enemy types, and weak against the Angry Earth and Lost enemy types.
-You can check our Damage Type vs Mob Type Quick reference guide for a full list of damage type vs enemy type strength and weaknesses.
+The bow deals thrust damage with both the light and heavy attacks.
+Thrust damage type is strong against the Corrupted and Beast enemy types.
+It’s weak against the Angry Earth and Lost enemy types.
+You can check our Damage Type vs Mob Type Quick reference guide for more info.

 That concludes our New World Bow Guide.
 For more on where to level your Bow, check out our Weapon Leveling Locations.